Parisa-Bagherzadeh/Face_Verification/README.md

 python face_identification.py --update
 ```
 It will update the face bank
-and then run the following command to identify faces on your image:
+and then run the following command to identify faces on your own image:
 ```
-python face_identification --image YOUR_IMAGE
+python face_identification --update --image input/YOUR_IMAGE
 ```
 ##### This is the result after updating (Liam has been added) :
 ![Sample Image](Face_Identification/output/updated_output.png)